 “That is such a turn on!” my wife exclaimed as I walked in the door.
 Her face had an expression of “Come and get me you stud!”
 I was already dripping with sweat, aching from head-to-toe and hot!

-Extremely HOT!
-Not with sexual anticipation, but because I had just come in from mowing the lawn; something I had done a thousand times before.
-However this time… this time, I did it without being asked.
+EXTREMELY HOT!
+Not with sexual anticipation, but because I had just come in from mowing the lawn.
+This time… this time, I did it without anyone asked me.
 It turns out this is foreplay for my wife.

 Foreplay means, “the activities that precede.”
 It is preparation.
 It is the activities that we do to prepare for the play.
 In the arena of sex, foreplay is often focused on the physical touch before the actual act of intercourse.
 And while this is important, I’ve been learning that foreplay starts way before you ever get to the bedroom.

 Good foreplay is acts of generosity.
 My definition of generosity is “doing what you know the other person likes, without anyone asking you.
 And gratitude if there is a return.”
 If you want to be a generous lover, you have to start with the day-to-day.

 What are the little things that your partner likes that communicate love?
 In other words, everything is foreplay.
 Trust me, better foreplay leads to better sex and to a better relationship.
 Learn to be generous in all that you do and you set yourself up for better sex.